-For family lawyers the approach of Christmas heralds a number of challenges and concerns.
+For divorce solicitors the approach of Christmas heralds a number of challenges and concerns.
 There’s the increase in calls from distressed parents unable to reach agreement about whether their children will spend Christmas Eve with them or their ex-partner.
 Then there’s the rush to complete and submit paperwork to the courts before the Christmas shut-down.
 And, not forgetting the, dare I say dread of the deluge of phone calls that tend to face every family lawyer in the first few working days of the New Year.

 Of course, these concerns are nothing compared to the worries that face many of our clients.
 Part of our role as family lawyers is to bring clarity and reduce uncertainty for clients, being accessible to answer their questions and set their mind at rest.